• Skip to primary navigation

 In terms of specs, it is very similar to the Fire Stick with 1.5GB of RAM and 8GB of ROM, running on the Android 10.0 OS with Google layered on top.
 This Google layer means seamless integration with Google voice assistant and smart home integrations.
 This is another perk that you get with the Fire Stick (through Alexa) and the Dynalink but won’t see on other affordable boxes.

-While most streamers aren’t casting from their smartphones anymore, this diminutive box does have Chromecast built in, which is just a nice extra touch.
-You can read our complete review of the Dynalink here.
+While most streamers aren’t casting from their smartphones anymore, this diminutive box does have Chromecast built-in, which is just a nice extra touch.

 The main selling point for this device, aside from its very affordable price tag, is that it is working hard to give you the seamless all-in-one experience that we tend to associate with cable.
 The TiVo app, which runs on the device, integrates content from all your streaming apps into a single interface, then gives you a live TV and streaming menu that feels polished and offers up smart recommendations.